epcim/hugo-site-apealive/content/about_petr.md

 have for technological "edge" implementation, data analytics and visualization.
 I am a dedicated team player.

-I have hands-on experience with major relational and no-sql databases, networking, virtualisation, deployment automation, software development, testing and writing technical documentation.
+I have hands-on experience with major cloud solutions, deployment automation, languages, relational and no-sql databases, networking, virtualisation, software development, testing and writing technical documentation.

 I have experience as team lead and architect for private cloud implementations, large scale deployments and daily operations for major world-wide customers.